 Justice Alexander stepped down as Chief Justice of the Washington State Supreme Court in 2010.
 He retired from the Court in 2011.

-Image Ownership: Public Domain On July 18, 1988, Charles Z. Smith became the first African American to serve on the Washington Supreme Court.
-He was appointed to the court by Washington’s then Governor Booth Gardner and was subsequently elected to his position on the court … Read MoreCharles Z. Smith (1927-2016)
+On July 18, 1988, Charles Z. Smith became the first African American to serve on the Washington Supreme Court.
+He was appointed to the court by Washington’s then Governor Booth Gardner and was subsequently elected to his position on the court for a two-year term … Read MoreCharles Z. Smith (1927-2016)